apache/iotdb/docs/Documentation/UserGuide/3-Operation Manual/4-Data Query.md

 #### Row and Column Control over Query Results

-In addition to row or column control over query results, IoTDB allows users to control both columns and columns of query results.
+In addition to row or column control over query results, IoTDB allows users to control both rows and columns of query results.
 Here is a complete example with both LIMIT clauses and SLIMIT clauses.

 The SQL statement is: